NVIDIA/spark-rapids/docs/FAQ.md

 Yes, there is GPU support for Delta Lake read and [Apache Iceberg 0.13 read](./additional-functionality/iceberg-support.md).
-Write operations will fall back to the CPU.
+Write operations for Delta Lake is supported, but for [Apache Iceberg 0.13 write](./additional-functionality/iceberg-support.md) will fall back to the CPU.

 ### How many tasks can I run per executor?
 How many should I run per executor?